This article contains affiliate links, which means we earn a small commission from qualifying purchases and registrations made through our site.

 Best heroes for your team

-However, some heroes in the game simply are more powerful than others and better at filling specific roles.
+There are many great heroes to use in Idle Heroes.
+However, some heroes are simply more powerful than others and better at filling specific roles.

-Some of the heroes that fit the above description include:
+Some of the heroes that generally do really well on any team include:

 Many top players have found great success in using these heroes on their late-game teams.